session-replay-tools/tcpcopy/README.md

 3. Permissions: Requires root privilege or the `CAP_NET_RAW` capability (e.g., setcap CAP_NET_RAW=ep tcpcopy).
 4. Connection Type: Currently supports only client-initiated connections.
 5. SSL/TLS: Does not support replay for applications using SSL/TLS.
+6. Since packet forwarding is required, the throughput for a single application connection cannot be too high; otherwise, it won't keep up with the production pace.
+This is the case for tests like sysbench or ab.
-6. MySQL Session Replay: For details, visit [session-replay-tools](https://github.com/session-replay-tools/).
+7. MySQL Session Replay: For details, visit [session-replay-tools](https://github.com/session-replay-tools/).
-7. IP Forwarding: Ensure `ip_forward` is not enabled on the assistant server.
+8. IP Forwarding: Ensure `ip_forward` is not enabled on the assistant server.
-8. Help: For more information, run `./tcpcopy -h` or `./intercept -h`.
+9. Help: For more information, run `./tcpcopy -h` or `./intercept -h`.

 ## Influential Factors